Location: Europe (flexible)

 The specific objectives and expected results of the programme to be evaluated are:

 - Contribute to a vigorous news ecosystem across Europe by providing the financial resources to enable cross-border investigative journalism for the public good.
-Indicator: Publication and/or broadcast of a series of cross-border investigative journalism projects are published/broadcast;
+Indicator: Publication and/or broadcast of a series of cross-border investigative journalism projects.

-- Stimulate and/or bolster collaborative working partnerships among teams of journalists working in different EU members states and/or candidate countries.
-Indicators: Teams of journalists based in different countries come together to act as watchdogs on issues of cross-border public interest and as shields of solidarity when a colleague faces risks associated with their investigative work;
+- Stimulate and/or bolster collaborative working partnerships among teams of journalists working in different EU member states and/or candidate countries.
+Indicators: Teams of journalists based in different countries come together to act as watchdogs on issues of cross-border public interest.

-- Build up journalists’ knowledge and resilience through training and by fostering networking engagement across borders.
-Indicators: Grantees of a scheme designed for freelancers undergo training and receive mentoring; journalists interested in applying for IJ4EU funding attend “Cross-Border Masterclasses” in the run-up to calls; grantees participate in an IJ4EU conference on investigative journalism in Europe and receive stipends to attend Dataharvest: The European Investigative Journalism Conference.
+- Build up journalists’ knowledge and skills through training, mentoring and by fostering networking across borders.
+Indicators: Grantees of a scheme designed for freelancers undergo training and receive mentoring; journalists interested in applying for IJ4EU funding attend “Cross-Border Masterclasses” in the run-up to calls; grantees participate in an IJ4EU conference on cross-border investigative journalism in Europe and receive stipends to attend Dataharvest: The European Investigative Journalism Conference.

-- Contribute to foster debate on common issues across borders, creating a more pluralistic coverage of issues of public interest.
-Indicators: The publication of cross-border investigations is followed by engagement from the public perceptible through social media, namely by sharing the hashtag #IJ4EU; and
+- Foster debate on common issues across borders, creating a more pluralistic coverage of issues of public interest.
+Indicators: The publication of cross-border investigations is followed by engagement from the public perceptible through social media.

 An indicative list of the areas of assessment is provided below.
 The evaluation questions can be further refined by the provider carrying out the evaluation.